ctmakro/DCGAN-Keras/README.md

 # DCGAN-Keras
 The CORRECT and PERFORMANT way to implement GAN in Keras.

+This is the Tensorflow version, here's another guy who wrote the theano version: https://github.com/bstriner/keras-adversarial

 ## How this happened
 DCGAN have been implemented in a lot of frameworks.
 However, existing Keras and Tensorflow implementations are SLOW due to duplicated computation.